chekuda/chekudafyReact/README.md

   - NOTE THIS IS FOR zsh terminals only.
 (If you need to do it in bash, steps are similar but I dont explain them in here)
   - Create a folder called bin in your computer root directory
   - Copy chekudafy.zsh file in that directory
+  - Add the write rights to that file using chmod
   - Open your ~/.zshrc and add this line bellow

     - alias chekudafy="~/bin/createReactFolder.zsh"